Akorax/docs/_pages/ClientSetup.md

 ## Classic (1.14)

-Using the classic client on a non-classic server requires a data translation tool called HermesProxy (link in the links section).
+Using the classic client on a non-classic server requires a data translation tool called HermesProxy (See [links](_pages/Links)).
 Installation of this tool isn't all that difficult but until I can write up a good instruction on how to, I recommend asking for help in the SPP discord server.
 In my opinion playing on the classic client is a better experience than vanilla.